unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 To reset your array configuration:

-1. **Go to the Tools page:** Start by navigating to the Tools page and click on **New Config**.
+1. Go to the **Tools** page and click on **New Config**.
-2. **Decide on disk assignments:** You can keep some existing disk assignments if you only wish to make minor adjustments.
+2. You can keep some existing disk assignments if you only wish to make minor adjustments.
 This can save time and minimize the chance of errors.
-3. **Confirm your choice:** You must check a box to confirm your decision to reset, then click Apply.
+3. Confirm your choice by checking the box, then click **Apply**.
-4. **Head back to the Main tab:** After applying the changes, your configuration will have been reset.
+4. Head back to the **Main** tab.
+After applying the changes, your configuration will have been reset.
-5. **Adjust your configuration:** Make any necessary changes by assigning or unassigning disks as appropriate.
+5. Make any necessary changes to your configuration by assigning or unassigning disks as appropriate.
-6. **Start your array:** Launch the array in Normal or %%Maintenance Mode|maintenance-mode%% to finalize your updates.
+6. Launch the array in Normal or %%Maintenance Mode|maintenance-mode%% to finalize your updates.

 :::important